Business entities in UK in 2023

 - The LLP must submit a partnership Self-Assessment tax return to HM Revenue and Customs (HMRC).
 Furthermore, all partners must i) submit an annual personal self-assessment tax return ii) pay income tax on their share of the profits and iii) pay National Insurance;

-- Best uses: The main advantage of a limited liability partnership is that is legally tax-exempt business entity.
-It is recommended for those Clients looking to render professional services in the UK.
+- Best uses: The main advantage of a limited liability partnership is that it is a legally tax-exempt business entity.
+It is recommended for those Clients who are looking to render professional services in the UK.

 The British Branch Office

-- The British Branch Office requires i) a resident manager and a ii) registered UK address.
-The UK Government does not specify a minimum paid up capital;
+- The British Branch Office requires i) a resident manager and ii) a local registered address.
+The UK Government does not specify a minimum paid up capital requirement;

-- Branch registration requires that the parent companies submit i) certified copy of the company’s constitutional documents and ii) copy of latest set of accounts;
+- Branch registration requires that the parent companies submit a i) certified copy of the company’s constitutional documents; and ii) copy of latest set of accounts;

 - A Branch Office is subject to a 19% corporation tax.
 The UK does not levy any additional tax on branch remittances to their overseas office;

 - Best uses: Branches are usually recommended for foreign banks and other financial service providers that wish to conduct activities in the UK.
-It is also an option Clients that wish to simplify the preparation of their financial statements at the group level.
+It is also a lucrative option for Clients who wish to simplify their administrative burden relating to preparation of their financial statements at the group level.